How to Create a Mobile App: A Complete Development Guide

 Human-centered design and development processes result in better product reception by the market and more engagement from the end-user.

 Keep in mind that app development doesn’t stop when the code is written.
-It includes all the related processes from tech support to promotion, and this should be covered in your business plan as well.
+It encompasses all related processes, from tech support to promotion, which should also be included in your business plan.

 A balance of your business goals and customer needs should be reflected in your business plan when you are forecasting profits and setting the breakeven point.